Recurrent Neural-Linear Posterior Sampling for Nonstationary Contextual Bandits: Experiments

 \subsection{Bandit problems}

-We performed experiments on a diverse selection of contextual and non-contextual non-stationary bandit problems, which is outlined below and detailed in Appendix \ref{app:sec:bandit_problems}.
+We performed experiments on a diverse selection of contextual and non-contextual non-stationary bandit problems, which is detailed below.
 Because there are no standard benchmarks for non-stationary bandit algorithms, this selection combines original problems with problems borrowed from previous work.
 These problems may be partitioned into four categories according to their underlying non-stationarity: abrupt periodic, smooth periodic, structured (where an action may affect the rewards of future actions), or unknown (derived from a real dataset).